-Commencing with the first pay period following September 1, 2016, all employees selecting Plan A, B, or C will make biweekly, pre-tax, payroll contributions totaling twenty percent (20%) of the annual plan premium for medical and dental-coverage.
-Commending January 1, 2020 employee selecting Plan D shall pay twenty percent (20%) for medical only.
-For Plan D ancillary benefits not subject to PA 152 shall be one-hundred percent (100%) employer paid.
+All employees, including Behavioral Specialists, selecting Plan A, B, or C will make biweekly, pre-tax, payroll contributions totaling twenty percent (20%) of the annual plan premium for medical and dental-coverage.
+Employees selecting Plan D shall pay twenty percent (20%) for medical only.
+For Plan D ancillary benefits not subject to PA 152 shall be one hundred percent (100%) employer paid.
 Unless otherwise stated, employees shall pay any other annual costs of medical coverage not paid by the District.

 The District's contribution to the Choices II health insurance plan selected by a bargaining unit employee shall not exceed 80% of the MESSA ABC Plan 1 and ABC Plan 2 premiums.
 Bargaining unit employees choosing to continue enrollment in Choices II will be required to pay the difference between the District's contribution to the ABC Plan 1 premium and the full cost of the Choices II plan (including deductibles) and all other annual costs.
-Effective January 1, 2020 Employees selecting ABC Plan 2 shall receive HSA contributions of \$1,270.99/\$2,661.58/\$2,7768.58 for single, two-person and full-family participants respectively.